ossuminc/riddl/doc/src/hugo/content/concepts/processor.md

 | any      | 1         | Merge  | Merges their data from multiple intles to a single outlet   |
 | any      | any       | Multi  | Any other combination is a many-to-many flow                |

+## Handlers
+A processor contains handlers that specify how the business logic should proceed.
+For sources, sinks, and flows, this is trivial.
+But for splits, merges and multis, there is a need to specify how the messages received on inlets are processed (transformed) and then put out to the outlets.

 ## Occurs In
 * [Contexts]({{< relref "domain.md" >}})